jhogsett/EMA-VFI-WebUI/guide/video_remixer_save.md

-**Video Remixer Save Remix** - Marge audio with processed content and create remixed video
+**Video Remixer Save Remix** - Merge audio with processed content and create remixed video

 The _Processed Content_ box shows a summary of the completed processing.